benjaminjkern/side-projects/js-projects/lambda++/README.md

 ## This is all standard Lambda, so what's new?

-This: is an entire Lambda++ program
+This is an entire Lambda++ program:

 ```
 print add 2 2;